ImAbdollahzadeh/True-open-free-Type/README.md

 ## STEP 4:
 ### subpixel regime
 So far we were able to have a filled character on our 9 x 19 px area (which is represetative of our glyph).
-Now the question is how to determine how much of a subpixel (R,G, or B elements of a pixel) has to be turned of in order to get the full advantage of subpixel regime?
+Now the question is how to determine how much of a subpixel (R,G, or B elements of a pixel) has to be turned on in order to get the full advantage of subpixel rendeing regime?

 For this reason, I have defined a data structure called **PIXEL_BLOCK** as following